jhelpgg/KHelpTools/Database/doc/CreateOpenDatabase.md

 # Create and open database

 The first thing is to create the database or open it if it exists.
-For now only one database can be used by application.
+Have to specify database relative path.
+Relative path separator is **/**

 To create or open the database: